 The very popular Pleasanton Ridge Regional Park is located on a prominent and scenic wooded hillside above the town of Pleasanton.
-The long, narrow park has only one official entrance near its southern end, making it a bit of a challenge for day hikers to reach the most scenic trails in the northern half of the park.
+The long, narrow park has only one official entrance near its southern end, making it a bit of a challenge for day hikers to reach the best trails, which are in the northern half of the park.
 There is, however, a second entrance, not marked on the official park map, that provides a useful shortcut and also makes it possible to avoid the crowds at the main entrance.

 The hike starts in Pleasanton's Augustin Bernal Park.
 Although the park has a small parking lot, it's only accessible to residents of Pleasanton and is often full, so it's a lot easier to start on Longview Drive.
-Park under the eucalyptus trees on the flat part of the road at the bottom of the hill; there's no parking further up the hill.
+Park under the eucalyptus trees at the bottom of the hill; there's no parking further up the road.

 Walk up the road.
 Just before the road ends at a cul-de-sac, there's a driveway marked with a small park sign.
 The driveway looks private but there's an easement for park visitors.